Education: University of Washington, Bastyr University

 Theraguns are great percussion massagers – expensive but effective.
 So…

-Yes, since May 2023 Theraguns are FSA and HSA eligible.
-You can purchase directly from Therabody with a regular card and submit the receipt to your insurance for reimbursement.
-They described the process here.
+Yes, Theraguns are FSA and HSA eligible, and since November 2023, you can purchase directly from Therabody using an FSA/HSA card!
+Of course, you can also buy with a regular card and submit the receipt to your insurance for reimbursement.
+Therabody Theragun describes the process here.

 Can I use FSA to pay for Theragun?

-Yes, we extensively tested all four Theraguns and they are fantastic devices.
+Yes, we extensively tested all Theraguns, which are fantastic massage guns.
 However, they might not be perfect for everyone.
-For starters, they are punchy devices with 16mm amplitude.
+Most Theraguns are punchy percussion massagers if they have a 16mm amplitude.

-Compared to other FSA/HSA approved guns (described below), Theraguns are punchier and more aggressive, thus likely more effective for most people.
-Even the Theragun mini will be punchier than the Aura Revive or any of the Zarifa devices.
+Compared to another FSA/HSA-approved gun (described below), Theraguns are punchier and more aggressive, thus likely more effective for most people.
+Even the Theragun Mini will be punchier than the Aura Revive or any of the Zarifa massage guns.

-Besides, Theraguns, especially the new 5th Generation (the newly released Pro, and soon also the others) have some great features like build-in routine presets, bluetooth connectivity and more.
+Besides, Theraguns, especially the 5th Generation (e.g., Theragun Pro, and soon also the others), have some great features like built-in routine presets, Bluetooth connectivity, and more.

 Here are our in-depth Theragun reviews for further reading: